xDaryamo/puccini/README.md

 executes individual self-contained operations that when successful achieve a total state for an application.

-TOSCA Profiles in Puccini may come with built-in domain-specific "normative" workflows.
+TOSCA profiles in Puccini may come with built-in domain-specific "normative" workflows.
 For example, OpenStack has workflows to provision and remove its resources.
-TOSCA 1.1 further introduced custom workflows, often used for scaling, healing, upgrading, backing up, and reconfiguration.
-Policy triggers are a related feauture, as they specify an event or condition that could launch a workflow or an individual operation.
+TOSCA 1.1 introduced custom workflows, which can be used for changing the state of existing deployments.
+Notifications and policy triggers are a related feauture, as they specify an event or condition that could launch a workflow or an individual operation.

 Puccini provides three different implementations of these features: